7 Money Management Tips For Financial Security

 7. Save for Retirement

-If you don’t have an employer matching option, you can contribute to an individual retirement account.
-Contribute to this account each month to meet your retirement savings goals.
+If you don’t have an employer matching option, you can contribute to a Traditional or Roth Individual Retirement Account (aka, an IRA or Roth IRA).
+Contribute to this kind of account each month to meet your retirement savings goals.

 Improving your money management skills requires time and patience.
 Once you put the tips listed above into practice, here are a few other ways you can improve your skills: